PAST ISCF NEWS FOR

 Winner: Michaelis by Arm bar at 1:08 of the first round

-9. Lightweight
+9. ISCF MMA Lightweight

 Ben Pierce Vs Nick Vogas